abubakardaud/abubakardaud/README.md

 ### Hi there 👋

 I'm Abu bakar Daud, check out my website for more.
+🔭 Currently interested in data engineering, 📚 Looking to learn cryptography.

 <!--
 **abubakardaud/abubakardaud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.